reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Heroku is a fantastically simple service that can be used to host Ruby on Rails applications.
 You'll be able to host your blog on Heroku on their free-tier, but first you'll need a Heroku account.

-Head to [https://www.heroku.com/](https://www.heroku.com/), click Sign Up and create an account.
+Head to [https://www.heroku.com/](https://www.heroku.com/), click 'Sign Up' and create an account.

 The starter documentation for Heroku is available at: [https://devcenter.heroku.com/articles/quickstart](https://devcenter.heroku.com/articles/quickstart).